Coping With Epilepsy Neurofeedback Scotland

 Going on and off a medication (even switching from barnad name to generic to back again) can make your system respond differently the second time -- and in combination with aging or other systemic changes could explain why you're experiencing hair loss now but didn't before.

 My neurologist also claimed that Lamictal doesn't cause hair loss -- she tried to claim that it was a sign of diabetes.
-(Which it may be for some, but since I don't have diabetes, and the hair loss clearly started with the Lamictal, I think my neurologist is being disingenuous.)
+(Which it may be for some, but since I don't have diabetes, and the hair loss clearly started with the Lamictal, I think my neuro is being disingenuous.)
 Again, I want to emphasize -- many, many people have hair loss from Lamictal (and other meds, as Sharon points out).
 Some folks cope by taking Biotin supplements or trying different shampoos.
 I was relieved when the hair loss started to slow at 6 months in, so it may just be a matter of time for you, as your body re-adjusts to the drug.

 Nakamova